Alston Youth Hostel, Firs Edge, The Firs, Alston, Cumbria, CA9 3RW

 From £21.00pp (adult), discount for YHA members.
 Private rms from £40.
 Sole use from £500 for 2 nghts m/wk, £700 for 2 nights Fri-Sat

 Via hostel email, by phone or via the YHA website.

-This accommodation is near mountains, is available to individuals, has a pub within walking distance and is on the present or past youth hostel page, the Isaac's Tea Trail, the Pennine Way, the C2C Cycle Route and the North Pennines.
+This accommodation is near mountains, is available to individuals, has a pub within walking distance, has availability this New Year and is on the IHUK signage page, the present or past youth hostel page, the Isaac's Tea Trail, the Land's End to John O' Groats Walk, the Pennine Way, the C2C Cycle Route and the North Pennines.